Our Services

 Can a Wisconsin speeding ticket be reduced or dismissed?

 Yes.
-We routinely negotiate speeding citations down to lower-point violations or non-moving infractions that carry no insurance consequence.
+We routinely negotiate speeding citations down to lower-point violations or non-moving infractions.
 Where radar or LIDAR calibration records, officer training documentation, or the probable-cause basis has a defect, full dismissal is possible.
-Otherwise the goal is reducing the point value so no conviction is reported to your insurance carrier.
+Otherwise the goal is reducing the point value and limiting the record an insurer may rate on.

 How much will my insurance go up after a Wisconsin speeding ticket?